motortalk/FakeLocations/README.md

 ### CLLocationManager ###

 `#import "CLLocationManager+HTTPLocations` in your ViewController or location managment class.
 To let the location manager listen for fake locations do a `[self.locationManager listenForFakeLocations]`.
 To stop do a `[self.locationManager stopListening]`.
-Everything else shoulde behave like your would expect.
+Everything else should behave like you would expect.
 Right now the location manager will give you delegate calls for errors, heading and location updates.

 ### Injecting locations ###